Luisduran206/Amazon_books_reviews/README.md

 2. **avg\_polarity**: The average sentiment polarity
 3. **avg\_subjectivity**: The average subjectivity score

-For example, the book titled "Theatres of San Francisco" has an average review score of 68.8, a polarity of 0.1296, and a subjectivity of 0.3632, indicating slightly positive and moderately objective reviews.
+For example, the book titled '"Theatres of San Francisco"' has an average review score of '68.8', a polarity of '0.1296', and a subjectivity of '0.3632', indicating slightly positive and moderately objective reviews.
+For better understanding, you can see the file 'outup.csv'.

-We use this command to create the cluster: gcloud dataproc clusters create amazonspark \--region=europe-southwest1 \--master-machine-type=e2-standard-4 \--master-boot-disk-size=50 \--worker-machine-type=e2-standard-4 \--worker-boot-disk-size=50 \--enable-component-gateway \--public-ip-address \--properties "dataproc:pip.packages= textblob== 0.18.0.post0"

-And this one to execute the job: BUCKET=gs://my\_project\_88523

-gcloud dataproc jobs submit pyspark \--cluster amazonspark \--region=us-central1 amazon\_books\_reviews.py \-- $BUCKET/Books\_rating.csv $BUCKET/Salida1

-# 	7\.
+## 	7\.
 Performance evaluation

-# 	8\.
+## 	8\.
 Advanced features

 This script incorporates advanced features for analyzing book reviews using Apache Spark and TextBlob.
 The key components include: